albertogg/albertogg.github.com/_posts/2012-12-04-running-multiple-domains-or-subdomains-in-nginx-with-server-blocks.md

 ---

-Have you ever wonder how can I have multiple domains or subdomains pointing to different projects but all of them are in just one server? well...
+Have you ever wonder; how can I have multiple domains or subdomains pointing to different projects but all of them are in just one server? well...

 This will be a very simple tutorial for doing that, with Nginx.